noashalom1/Ex1CPP/README.md

 * `test_union_find.cpp`: Find, union operations.
 * `test_queue.cpp`: Queue behavior, overflow/underflow.

-**Demo (main)** – The main.cpp file contains example demonstrations that showcase the usage of the implemented algorithms.
+**main** – The main.cpp file contains example demonstrations that showcase the usage of the implemented algorithms.
 It includes:
 * A connected graph without edge weights (default weights) to demonstrate traversal.
 * A connected graph with weighted edges to show the effect on MST and shortest paths.
 * A disconnected graph with weighted edges, highlighting how algorithms like Prim and Dijkstra behave in  partially connected components.